Quick Answer (TL;DR)

 How they complement each other:

-- Apple Watch Sleep Apnea Notifications: Flags irregular physical breathing patterns.
-(Medical screening tool).
+- Apple Watch Sleep Apnea Notifications: Flags irregular physical breathing patterns detected by accelerometer over 30 days.
+(FDA-cleared screening tool).

-- Snollo Snore Detection: Records and categorizes actual audio events.
+- Snollo Snore Detection: Records and categorizes actual audio events each night.
 (Lifestyle and tracking tool).

-If an app like Snollo shows heavy, intense snoring every night, and your Apple Watch shows frequent breathing disturbances, you have highly actionable data to take to a doctor or sleep specialist.
+If Snollo shows heavy, intense snoring every night, and your Apple Watch shows frequent breathing disturbances, you have highly actionable combined data to bring to a doctor or sleep specialist.